zuiwanting/owinjs/README.md

 These are low overhead functions, bridging by reference not by value wherever possible, and open up the Owin/JS world to the entire Connect/Express based ecosystem and vice versa.
 We have not ported to Koa or other similar frameworks but it would be relatively straightforward to do so.

-* `owin.connect()` consumes a Connect-based application function (one that would normally be passed to the http.CreateServer method) and returns an Owin/JS **NodeFunc**.
+* `owin.connect()` consumes a Connect-based application function (one that would normally be passed to the http.CreateServer method) and returns an Owin/JS **AppFunc**.
-* `owin.http()` consumes an Owin/JS **NodeFunc** and returns a function (that takes http.requestMessage and http.requestMessage as arguments) and one that can be passed directly to the http.createServer method
+* `owin.http()` consumes an Owin/JS **AppFunc** and returns a function (that takes http.requestMessage and http.requestMessage as arguments) and one that can be passed directly to the http.createServer method
-* `app.httpCallback()` consumes an Owin/JS **NodeFunc** and returns a function (that takes http.requestMessage and http.requestMessage as arguments) and one that can be passed directly to the http.createServer method
+* `app.httpCallback()` consumes an Owin/JS **AppFunc** and returns a function (that takes http.requestMessage and http.requestMessage as arguments) and one that can be passed directly to the http.createServer method

 ## Example Usage